floatingturnip/InterviewAI/README.md

-# Hack the North 2021 - IntAI
+# Hack the North 2021 - InterviewAI

 AI generated interview feedback to help you land your next job